-Brutal Boys vs. Mean Girls
+Brutal Boys versus Mean Girls

 Exploring gender differences in bullying trends

 Research also shows that boys are more accepting of bullying than girls.
 Boys may even admire bullies.
-This is likely due to the socially constructed view that physical aggression is part of being masculine—the ‘boys will be boys’ mentality.
-When we socialize boys with the idea that they must dominate others to prove their masculinity, we breed the very tendencies that lead to bullying and dating violence.
+This is likely due to the socially constructed view that physical aggression is part of being masculine—the “boys will be boys” mentality.
+When we socialize boys with the idea that they must dominate others to prove their masculinity, we breed the very tendencies that lead to boys bullying and dating violence.

 If you’ve seen the movie Mean Girls, you know the stereotype of the female bully.
 Like the girls in the movie, female bullies are much more likely to engage in social bullying, also called relational bullying.
 Unlike the movie, most victims are incapable of rescuing themselves.
 Female bullies often attack through rumors, exclusion, teasing and insults.
 They are also more likely to gossip about their victims online.
 The goal is to damage the victim’s reputation and isolate them from others.

 Girls’ social currency lies mainly in their appearance rather than their physical strength like boys.
 Because of this, female bullying attempts to tear down the appearance of their victims in any way they can.

 Because these forms of bullying are more secretive and subtle, girls are less likely to get caught bullying.
 There is less physical behavioral evidence for parents and teachers to witness, so attacks can be longer and more severe than male bullying.

 Far too often we hear of kids taking their own lives over relational bullying, and it is more evident than ever that we need to address this form of bullying just as much as we address physical bullying.
 Be aware of how girls talk to one another and don’t be afraid to intervene.
 Ask them why they feel the need to be mean to other girls.
 Make sure you are always available to listen when your child is having relationship problems with her girlfriends and don’t dismiss them as just girl drama.